snowdriftcoop/snowdrift/GUIDE.md

 Overall, we strive to follow universal standards, be fully accessible, and avoid browser-specific code.

 We generally build with *progressive enhancement* in mind.
-Content and functions should be built with simple HTML/CSS along with Yesod/Haskell server-side functions.
+Content and functions should work with simple HTML/CSS along with Yesod/Haskell server-side functions.
 JavaScript may then added for enhancement.
 Consider the ideas of [Unobtrusive JavaScript](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript).
 Use of NoScript should never causes a broken experience.